AI For Property Management Odor Complaint Calls

 Indoor-air and moisture issues need careful guardrails

 EPA guidance ties odors, moisture, ventilation, and mold questions to practical investigation steps.
-AI call handling should capture the concern and route the next step, not provide health or building-condition advice.
+AI call handling should capture the concern and create the next staff path, not provide health or building-condition advice.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.